 Whether you’ve previously run events for the LFA, or are interested in doing so in the future, we’re keen to hear your ideas for our next theme.

 Theme proposals can be submitted from within the LFA account.
 Existing LFA event organisers can log on to the LFA website using their LFA account.
 From the account section, just click ‘propose a theme’.
 Those who are new to the festival can create an organiser account for free on the website (you’ll need this if you want to run an event in the future).
 You only need one account per organisation.
 If a number of people from your organisation want to submit a proposal they can do so from your organisers’ account.
 The LFA team will approve each account within 24 hours, and you’ll then be able to propose a theme.

 If you’re not part of an organisation you can also create an account in your own name.

 You’ll then just need your theme and a short paragraph explaining your proposal.
-If you want, you can also submit a photo which illustrates your theme.
+If you want, you can also submit a photo or drawing which illustrates your theme.

 Our Curation Panel and theme will be announced in October.